Cognitive Behavioural Therapy (CBT)

 Meditation for depression enables the cultivation of a focused and present mindset while reducing attention to negative thoughts.

-How Does Cognitive Behavioral Therapy for Insomnia Work?
+How Does Cognitive Behavioural Therapy for Insomnia Work?

 In CBT, the cognitive component focuses on identifying and modifying beliefs that impact sleep quality.
 This therapy enables individuals to gain control over and eliminate negative thoughts and concerns that disrupt sleep.